Christopher-Roedel/Encrypted-Server-Based-Messaging/README.md

-This project cannot be used by outside parties since it requires access to my schools database and servers
+This project cannot be used by outside parties since it requires access to RIT's database and servers.